Kerry Carpenter Preview, Player Props: Tigers vs. White Sox

 Kerry Carpenter At The Plate

-- In 35.1% of his games this season, Carpenter has had at least one RBI.
-He's picked up more than one in 15.5% and driven in three or more of his team's runs in six contests.
+- In 34.7% of his games this year, Carpenter has driven in at least one run.
+In 15 of those games (15.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.

-- In 38 of 97 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.